 My obsession with finding good deals for quality things also hatched at this time.
 I was however raised by hippies so perhaps that just comes naturally?

 Lots to love in this craftsman cutie.
 Details like exposed rafter-tails, a pergola over the garage, two-toned board and batten accents, a throwback brick foundation, witch-hat porch columns and a stained glass front door make this cottage craftsman to it’s core.

-Oh and a tall trellis on the backside of the garage to add interest to a boring wall, with sweet smelling Carolina Jasmine that quickly creeped to the top.
+Oh and a tall trellis on the backside of the garage to add interest to a boring wall, with sweet smelling Carolina Jasmine that quickly crept to the top.

 Despite the color pallet being warm, the combo turns out to be seriously cool… like frozen cool.

 We nicknamed it the ice cream house because the siding looked like mint, the trim vanilla and the accent chocolate… yum.

 The inside was shades of tan with white trim, kinda ho hum but also appropriate because it matched everything and fell nicely into my comfort zone… at the time.

 The plan was designed with dimensions in multiples of 8′ because that’s how many building materials are sold.
 How smart is that?!?
 Less cuts, less waste, less labor… cha-ching.
 The simple floor plan maximized space and function in a small footprint.